African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 over 400mm: 15%

-Keep in mind that I travel with quite a bit of heavy camera equipment.
-But this is not necessary to get most images.
-I take some large lenses (like a 600mm f/4) mainly for birds.
-You can get excellent images of the majority of the wildlife if you travel with one or two of the wide-range zoom lenses available.
-If you can get one, I suggest having a zoom that will get you up to 400mm with auto-focus capability.
-This will allow you to take advantage of virtually every photo opportunity from your vehicle.
-You won't be disappointed.
-A 300mm lens will also suffice, but 400 would be better.
+Keep in mind that I travel with quite a bit of heavy camera equipment and I am also a very keen “birder”.
+But having big, expensive, “pro” lenses is definitely not necessary to get most images.
+I carry my 600mm f/4 lens mainly for birds, but I capture most of my wildlife images using my two or three favorite zoom lenses.
+If you can get one, I suggest having a zoom that will provide up to 400mm of focal length with auto-focus capability.
+This will allow you to take advantage of virtually every photo opportunity on most wildlife-based trips.
+A 300mm lens will also suffice, but 400 is better.
+At the wide range of a zoom, getting down to an effective focal length of 17-24mm will be very useful for landscape images or images with subject matter in close proximity.

 Be sure to read the sections on: 1) image stabilization lenses; 2) image magnification and Field of View Crop.

-Camera / Lens Purchases: I recommend that you spend your money first on a good lens and second on a camera.
-By this I mean that it's slightly more important to have a quality lens than it is to have a quality camera.
+Camera / Lens Purchases: One recommendation I make is that you spend your money first on a good lens and secondly on a camera.
+By this I mean that it’s slightly more important to have a quality lens than it is to have a quality camera.
 Cameras are really just a box that captures light.
-Of course, today’s cameras include software, different sizes and quality sensors, autofocus and metering systems, and other technology built in, but in the end, it’s just a box.
+Of course, today’s cameras include software, different sizes and quality sensors, autofocus and metering systems, and other technology built in, but in the end, it’s really just a light-capturing box.

 Lenses, on the other hand, vary significantly in quality based on the optics.
 The term optics describes the glass, which may be many different elements or lenses inside, all working together.
 The quality of a lens' optics will vary depending upon the manufacturing process, the coatings used on the glass, etc. The point is that the quality of your images will be more affected by using "poor glass” (cheap lenses) than by using an inexpensive camera.
 In other words, if you put a $1500 lens on a $300 camera, you’ll likely get images of significantly superior quality to images taken with a $1500 camera and a $300 lens.

 Furthermore, the pace of new camera introduction is far quicker than it is for new lenses.
-To illustrate this point, I used the same 300mm f/2.8 lens with 4 different cameras during a 10-year span on safaris.
-Also, the quality of the digital sensors used today is so good, that using a high-quality lens is even more important than it ever was with a film SLR.
-This is because lens aberrations are much more likely to be picked up by these sensitive digital sensors than by film emulsion, which was more "forgiving" in this sense.
+To illustrate this point, I used the same 300mm f/2.8 lens with 4 different cameras during a 10-year span on wildlife travel.
+Also, the quality of the digital sensors used today is so good, that using a high-quality lens is even more important than it ever was with a film camera.
+This is because lens aberrations are much more likely to be picked up by these sensitive digital sensors than by film emulsion, which was more “forgiving” in this sense..

-TripodCamera Support: I have taken many tens of thousands of images on African safaris and my techniques for getting the best shots have changed slightly over the years.
+TripodCamera Support: I have taken many tens of thousands of images on my travels and my techniques for getting the best shots have changed slightly over the years.
 However, my main goal (and struggle) has always been the same - to find the most effective way of taking sharp, well exposed images.
-The main problem you will face in shooting wildlife from a safari vehcile is finding the best way to steady your camera.
+The main problem you will often face when shooting wildlife is finding the best way to steady your camera.
 The problem becomes more pronounced when using longer focal-length lenses.

-Image Stabilization Lenses: If you're considering purchasing a new lens, I would strongly advise you to consider one which offers image stabilization.
-Both Canon and Nikon offer image stabilization lenses covering a wide range of focal lengths.
+Image Stabilization Lenses: If you’re considering purchasing a new lens, I would strongly advise you to consider one which offers image stabilization.
+There are numerous lenses covering a wide range of focal lengths available today which utilize image stabilization and they really do improve the quality of images.

-Typically, the use of some solid form of support (tripod, beanbag, etc) is essential to hold the camera completely still while you take your shot (especially with larger/heavier lenses); otherwise you risk the blurred images which can be the result when hand-holding a camera.
-The rule of thumb when hand-holding a camera is to use a shutter speed that is at least as fast as one over the focal length of the lens.
-For example, if you are trying to handhold a camera with a 200mm lens, you will need to have the shutter speed set for 1/200 or faster in order to maintain sharp focus.
+The rule of thumb when hand-holding a camera (at least before the invention of image stabilization technology) is to use a shutter speed that is at least as fast as one over the focal length of the lens.
+For example, if you are trying to hand hold a camera with a 200mm lens, you will need to have the shutter speed set for 1/200 or faster in order to maintain sharp focus.
+Of course this assumes also that your subject matter is stationary.

-Using an image-stabilized lens (Nikon calls their version Vibration Reduction) permits safe hand-holding (ie, no tripod or other support needed) at up to two full f/stops (Nikon claims three) slower shutter speeds than would otherwise be possible, and since they make hand-holding so practical, it's easy to shoot quickly and follow rapidly moving subjects.
+Using an image-stabilized lens (Nikon calls their version Vibration Reduction) permits safe hand-holding (ie, no tripod or other support needed) at two full f/stops (Nikon claims three) slower shutter speeds than would otherwise be possible.
 What this really means is that some images which would otherwise turn out blurred or slightly out of focus can often be captured in perfect focus using these lenses.
-Two recommendations for an IS/VR lens on an African safari are the Nikon AF VR Zoom-Nikkor ED 80-400mm f/4.5-5.6D and the Canon EF 100-400mm f/4.5-5.6L IS USM.
+Two recommendations for an IS/VR lens on an African safari are the Nikon AF-S NIKKOR 80-400mm f/4.5-5.6G ED VR and the Canon EF 100-400mm f/4.5-5.6L IS USM.
 Neither is inexpensive, but both offer a wide range of focal length and are great if you want to bring just one lens.

 Top